togepige/video_caption_chrome_extension/README.md

 ## Requirements
 * Node.js
-* Grunt-cli: `npm install -g grunt-cli`
+* Grunt-cli: `npm install -g gulp-cli`

 ## Build
 * `cd <project_dir>`
 * Run `npm install`
-* Run `grunt`
+* Run `gulp`

 ## Some notes
-1. If you add some files to public folder or any path not in the grunt watch list, run `grunt` to rebuild again.
+1. If you add some files to public folder or any path not in the grunt watch list, run `gulp` to rebuild again.

 ## Usage
 Currently it is still under development so you can download it and install in Chrome extension page.
-After build with `grunt`, load the `build` folder to Chrome Extension.
+After build with `gulp`, load the `build` folder to Chrome Extension.